Neura-Technologies/.github/profile/README.md

 ## 3.1 MQTT Broker
-- The code deployed on this server is not currently in a repo under this organization
+- The code deployed on this server is not currently in a repo under this organization Neura Gateway, "server" is the broker/host, "gateway" is the client

 ## 3.2 Gateway Static File and DB
 - [IntermediateDB-App](https://github.com/Cauchy-Consult/IntermediateDB-App)